ElrieM/CI_MS2_Sudoku-Game/TESTING.md

   | Click on Challenge button | Navigates to challenge game | Desktop, Tablet, Mobile| All passed |
   | Click on Rules button | Navigates to rules page | Desktop, Tablet, Mobile| All passed |

 #### User Story 2.
-As a Site Visitor, I want to have access to and learn the rules <!-- omit from toc -->
+As a Site Visitor, I want to have access to and learn the rules <!-- omit in toc -->

 #### User Story 3.
-As a Site Visitor, I want to view hints and tips on how best to approach the game <!-- omit from toc -->
+As a Site Visitor, I want to view hints and tips on how best to approach the game <!-- omit in toc -->

 #### User Story 4.
-As a Site Visitor, I want to have access to new puzzles on demand <!-- omit from toc -->
+As a Site Visitor, I want to have access to new puzzles on demand <!-- omit in toc -->

 4.1 Practice game page